Sina-Mohammadi/CropSupervision/README.md

 - *out_supervision*: You can select either of 'IOU', 'F1', or 'Cross-entropy'.

-- *mid_supervision*: You can select either of 'SupCon','Cross-entropy','off'.
+- *mid_supervision*: You can select either of 'SupCon','Cross-entropy', or'off' (i.e. No middle supervision - Only output supervision).

 - *site*: You can select either of 'A','B','C','D'.